 Note: Lawyers are not allowed to represent any of the parties in proceedings before the Tribunals.

-An order by the Referee is binding on the parties and enforceable as an order of the Magistrate’s Court.
 For more information on Orders of Tribunals, please see the State Courts brochure “Orders of Tribunals”.

 You are being redirected to an external source.